-- A worn or dirty wiper blade will obstruct visibility and reduce safety. - Always note the corresponding warnings on ⇒ page 209.
+- \bullet $\,$ Worn and dirty wiper blades reduce visibility and safety levels while driving. - Always note the corresponding warnings on ⇒ page 208.

 In icy conditions, always check that the wiper blade is not frozen to the glass before using the wiper for the first time.
 If you switch on the wiper when the wiper blade is frozen to the glass, this could damage both the wiper blade and the wiper motor.